That's your opinion Here's Mine

 Playing at the Public Theatre at 425 Lafayette Street.
 Previews begin on October 8, 2011.
 It opens on November 8, 2011 and runs until November 20, 2011.

-There are fifteen characters in King Lear.
+There are sixteen characters in this play.

 Review by Rozanna Radakovich.

 Click to add text, images, and other content